-Table 1 Notice Icons

-lcon Notice Type Description i Information note Information that describes important features or instructions Caution Information that alerts you to potential loss of data or potential damage to an application, system, or device A Warning Information that alerts you to potential personal injury
+Table 1 Notice Icons lcon Notice Type Description i Information note Information that describes important features or instructions Ĩ Caution Information that alerts you to potential loss of data or potential damage to an application, system, or device I Warning Information that alerts you to potential personal injury

-Table 2 Text Conventions
+Table 2Text Conventions

 Convention Description Screen displays This typeface represents information as it appears on the screen.
 Syntax The word "syntax" means that you must evaluate the syntax provided and then supply the appropriate values for the placeholders that appear in angle brackets.
-Example: To enable RIPIP, use the following syntax: SETDefault !<port> -RIPIP CONTrol = Listen</port> In this example, you must supply a port number for <port>.</port> Commands The word "command" means that you must enter the command exactly as shown and then press Return or Enter.
+Example: To change your password, use the following syntax: system password <password></password> In this example, you must supply a password for cpassword&gt;.
+Commands The word "command" means that you must enter the command exactly as shown and then press Return or Enter.
 Commands appear in bold.
-Example: To remove the IP address, enter the following command: SETDefault !0 -IP NETaddr = 0.0.0.0 The words "enter" and "type" When you see the word "enter" in this guide, you must type something, and then press Return or Enter.
-Do not press Return or Enter when an instruction simply says "type."
+Example: To display port information, enter the following command: bridge port detail The words "enter" and "type" When you see the word "enter" in this guide, you must type something, and then press Return or Enter.
+Do not press Return or Enter when an instruction simply says " type."
 Keyboard key names If you must press two or more keys simultaneously, the key names are linked with a plus sign (+).
 Example: Press Ctrl+Alt+Del